Guide to Graduate Study in Integrative Biology

 Each graduate student has the right to discuss with the Director of Graduate Programs at any time any aspects of his/her studies that seem relevant for successful completion of the graduate program, including problems that may hinder progress, and any appeal of the faculty advisor’s evaluation.
 Recommendations based on this review will be communicated in writing to the faculty advisor and the graduate student within two weeks of the meeting, and that report will be placed in the graduate student’s file.

-The graduate secretary maintains for each graduate student a file that contains the following documents:
+The Graduate Program Coordinator maintains for each graduate student a file that contains the following documents:

 - All application materials submitted by the student before matriculating at MSU